abouquet27/BachelorProject/test_project/bachelorreport.md

     }
 }
 ```
 The case is rather interesting because the functions has 2 arguments and there is a double while loop.
-T
+The result of evaluating the function `compute_query` on `tab` will be equals to $0$ as the argument is not part of any condition in the program.
+However, the argument `size` will have $1.6$ has result because it is inside two conditions.

 ### Example from the paper